- Surgical Abortion

 The goal of pelvic floor reconstruction is to restore the normal structure and function of the female pelvic organs.

 About 35 percent of women will develop some form of pelvic organ prolapse.
 The condition can often be treated with nonsurgical therapies, but it sometimes requires pelvic floor reconstructive surgery.
-The expertise and skill of the physician is extremely important in these procedures.
+The expertise and skill of the physician are extremely important in these GYN procedures.